flycheck/flycheck/doc/user/flycheck-versus-flymake.rst

 `Eglot <https://github.com/joaotavora/eglot>`_ is the built-in LSP package in Emacs, starting with version 29.
-It uses internally Flymake to render diagnostics received by the LSP server.
+It uses internally Flymake to render diagnostics received by the LSP server (by providing a Flymake backend).

-It seems that many people were forced to move to Flymake, because they wanted to use Eglot and its maintainer (who's also the maintainter of Flymake) didn't want to provide Flycheck integration for it. (see the relevant `discussion
+It seems that many people were forced to move to Flymake, because they wanted to use Eglot and its maintainer (who's also the maintainer of Flymake) didn't want to provide Flycheck integration (backend) for it. (see the relevant `discussion
 <https://github.com/joaotavora/eglot/issues/42>`_))

+.. note:

-`flycheck-eglot <https://github.com/intramurz/flycheck-eglot>`_ is the best workaround for this unfortunate situation that exists today.
+   `flycheck-eglot <https://github.com/flycheck/flycheck-eglot>`_ is the best workaround for this unfortunate situation that exists today.

 Supported by lsp-mode
 ~~~~~~~~~~~~~~~~~~~~~